HerobrineGamesYT/QuirkBattles/README.md

 There are multiple different modes in planning, such as 1v1, 2v2, 3v3, 4v4, FFA, and Heroes VS Villains.

-Currently, two quirks are fully developed and the 1v1 mode is fully playable.
+Currently, three quirks are fully developed and the 1v1 mode is fully playable.

 Dependencies: